fluent/fluent-bit-docs/output/stackdriver.md

 Stackdriver output plugin allows to ingest your records into [Google Cloud Stackdriver Logging](https://cloud.google.com/logging/) service.

 Before to get started with the plugin configuration, make sure to obtain the proper credentials to get access to the service.
-We strongly recommend to use a commong credentials file, reference link:
+We strongly recommend to use a common JSON credentials file, reference link:

 - [Creating a Google Service Account for Stackdriver](https://cloud.google.com/logging/docs/agent/authorization#create-service-account)